-After the recently passed reorganization act in the parliament of India in October 2019, Ladakh has been granted the status of a Union Territory, while Leh has been declared Ladakh’s capital.
+After a passed reorganization act in the parliament of India in October 2019, Ladakh granted the status of a Union Territory, while Leh has been declared Ladakh’s capital.
 Before this, Ladakh was part of Jammu and Kashmir.

-An exceptional feature of the lake is that it doesn't stay blue consistently for the whole year, rather it changes color from sky blue to light blue to green and grey and even red as well!
-The lake is a hot tourist spot where people from across the country arrive set amidst the gigantic mountains.
+1. Pangong Lake.
+An exceptional feature of the lake is that it doesn't stay blue consistently for the whole year, rather it changes colour from sky blue to light blue to green and grey and even red as well!
+The lake is a hot tourist spot where people from across the country arrive.

-The Khardung La Pass, usually expressed as Khardzong La, is a vital strategic motorable pass that leads you to Siachen glacier.
-The pass is claimed to be the world's most notable pass located at a height of 5,359 m above the sea level.
+2. Khardung La Pass.
+This one, usually expressed as Khardzong La, is a vital strategic motorable pass that leads you to Siachen glacier.
+The Pass is claimed to be the world's most notable pass located at a height of 5,359 m above the sea level.

+4. Spituk Monastery.
 Spituk Monastery is additionally called Spituk Gompa or Pethup Gompa.
-The monastery was founded in the 11th century and is known for popular Buddhist paintings and artifacts from the bygone era.
+The monastery was founded in the 11th century and is known for popular Buddhist paintings and artefacts from the bygone era.
 Read More

+5. Zanskar Valley, Leh Ladakh.
 Zanskar valley is an ancient Buddhist kingdom that was ruled by the kings of the Kushan dynasty.
-The valley is a popular spot for adventure travelers as they get to trek and enjoy several adventure sports here.
+The valley is a popular spot for adventure travellers as they get to trek and enjoy several adventure sports here.
 The valley is spread across 7,000 km² (approximately) and it is sited at a height of 13,154 above ocean level.
 Read More

-Making way through the rapids among the twists and turns on the Zanskar River makes rafting a memorable experience in Ladakh.
+6. White Water Boating.
+Making way through the rapids amid the twists and turns of the Zanskar River makes rafting a memorable experience in Ladakh.
 The Zanskar Rafting trip is outstanding among the other river trips globally and to believe this you have to try it on your visit to Zanskar valley.

-Chadar Trek, also known as Zanskar Gorge is a 105 kilometers trek route.
+7. Chadar Trek.
+Chadar Trek, also known as Zanskar Gorge is a 105 kilometres trek route.
 People from across the country arrive here to trek this long distance in spine chilling cold weather of January and February.